slowjack2k/yaoc/README.md

     strategy :to_array_mapping
     reverse_strategy :to_array_mapping

-    rule to: 3, from: :r_role,
+    rule to: 0, from: :id,
-         reverse_to: 2, reverse_from: :role
+         reverse_to: 0, reverse_from: :id

     rule to: 1,
          from: :fullname,